dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 }
 ```

-Below you will find C# code fragments that show common operations on Azure Queue Storage, if you are interested to see all the operations (create/ delete queues, insert/ peek/ change/ dequeue/ get/ delete messages), I invite you to look into this project from GitHub dedicated to [Queue Storage]().

 To learn about other operations—like how to peek, change, and dequeue messages—take a look into this [GitHub repository](https://github.com/vemoreno/QueueStorageWithCsharp).

 ## What is Azure File Storage?